diamante-io/Diamante-Net-Core/performance-eval/performance-eval.md

     sysctl kernel.sched_schedstats=1

 ## Windows

+### Tracy

+Diamnet-core has built-in support for Tracy traces.

+To install the visualizer, follow the [build and install instructions](https://github.com/wolfpld/tracy) from the main Tracy site.

+At a high level you need to

+install the required pre-requesites to build clients, run in a shell:

+    vcpkg.exe integrate install
+    vcpkg.exe install --triplet x64-windows-static capstone freetype glfw3

+Then build one of the servers.

+Solutions for servers compatible with the version of diamnet-core can be found under:

+    * lib/tracy/profiler/build/win32 (GUI)
+    * lib/tracy/capture/build/win32

+Note: when connecting, use `localhost` instead of `127.0.0.1` as Tracy binds by default to IPV6 addresses.

+### General Visual Studio profiler

 The main page for the profiler built into Visual Studio Community Edition is located there:  https://docs.microsoft.com/en-us/visualstudio/profiling/index

 ## All platforms